The Carnivore Diet: What Happens When You Eat ONLY Meat?

 - Faster weight loss from steady blood sugar levels

-But it goes even further than that — the outcome of this diet can be life-changing.
+But it goes even further than that — the outcome of the carnivore diet can be life-changing.

 Starting out on the Carnivore diet